Vega-Space-Systems/kubos-linux-build/README.md

 Build everything

     $ sudo make

+Build errors may be resolved by using the docker file found here: https://github.com/kubos/kubos/blob/master/tools/dist/Dockerfile.

 The full build process will take a while.
 Running on a Linux VM, it took about an hour.
 Running in native Linux, it took about twenty minutes.
 Once this build process has completed once, you can run other BuildRoot commands to rebuild only certain sections